toki-furukawa01/assistant-chat/examples/with-ai-sdk-v5/README.md

 ## Key Features

 - Uses the new AI SDK v5 with `@ai-sdk/react` and `@ai-sdk/anthropic`
-- Integrates with `@assistant-ui/react` using the v5-compatible runtime
+- Integrates with `@assistant-ui/react` using the new `useChatRuntime` hook
 - No RSC support (client-side only)
-- Uses the `useChat` hook from AI SDK v5
+- Simplified integration with the `useChatRuntime` hook that wraps AI SDK v5's `useChat`

 ## API Route